Mike Hilton: 2017

 Hilton entered training camp competing with William Gay and Senquez Golson for the job as the starting nickelback.
 Hilton was named the starting nickelback to begin the regular season.

-He made his regular season debut during the Steelers' 17–18 season-opening victory over the Cleveland Browns and finished the game with two combined tackles.
+He made his regular season debut during the Steelers' 18–17 season-opening victory over the Cleveland Browns and finished the game with two combined tackles.
 The following week, he earned his first career start and recorded a season-high nine combined tackles during a 26–9 victory over the Minnesota Vikings.
 On October 1, 2017, Hilton collected four solo tackles, earned his first career sack, and made his first career interception off of Baltimore Ravens quarterback Joe Flacco during the Steelers' 26–9 victory.
-On December 25, 2017, Hilton recorded six solo tackles as well as three sacks on Houston Texans' quarterbacks T. J. Yates and Taylor Heinicke during the Steelers' 34–6 victory, earning him AFC Defensive Player of the Week honors.
+On December 25, 2017, Hilton recorded six solo tackles as well as three sacks on Houston Texans quarterbacks T. J. Yates and Taylor Heinicke during the Steelers' 34–6 victory, earning him American Football Conference (AFC) Defensive Player of the Week honors.
 Hilton finished the season with 64 combined tackles (48 solo), six pass deflections, four sacks, and two interceptions in 16 games and four starts.
-Hilton received an overall grade of 83.6 from Pro Football Focus, which ranked as the 28th-best grade among all cornerbacks in 2017.
+Hilton received an overall grade of 83.6 from Pro Football Focus (PFF), which ranked as the 28th-best grade among all cornerbacks in 2017.

 2018

 Hilton changed his jersey number from No. 31 to No. 28 after it became available when Sean Davis and Joe Haden also changed numbers.
-Head coach Mike Tomlin retained Hilton as the primary nickelback to begin the regular season and also named him the fifth backup cornerback, behind Joe Haden, Artie Burns, Coty Sensabaugh, and Cameron Sutton.
-On September 24, 2018, Hilton made five combined tackles, a pass deflection, and an interception during a 30-27 win at the Tampa Bay Buccaneers.
-Hilton sustained an elbow injury during the game and was subsequently inactive for the Steelers’ Week 4 loss against the Baltimore Ravens.
-In Week 14, he collected a season-high eight combined tackles during a 24-21 loss at the Oakland Raiders.
+Head coach Mike Tomlin retained Hilton as the primary nickelback to begin the regular season and also named him the fifth backup cornerback, behind Haden, Artie Burns, Coty Sensabaugh, and Cameron Sutton.
+On September 24, 2018, Hilton made five combined tackles, a pass deflection, and an interception during a 30–27 win at the Tampa Bay Buccaneers.
+Hilton sustained an elbow injury during the game and was subsequently inactive for the Steelers’ Week 4 loss against the Ravens.
+In Week 14, he collected a season-high eight combined tackles during a 24–21 loss at the Oakland Raiders.
 He finished the season with 57 combined tackles (44 solo), eight pass deflections, one sack, and one interception in 15 games and two starts.
-He received an overall grade of 69.9 from Pro Football Focus, which ranked as the 43rd-best grade among cornerbacks in 2018.
+He received an overall grade of 69.9 from PFF, which ranked as the 43rd-best grade among cornerbacks in 2018.

 2019

-In Week 5 against the Baltimore Ravens, Hilton recorded his first interception of the season off Lamar Jackson in the 23–26 overtime loss.
+In Week 5 against the Ravens, Hilton recorded his first interception of the season off Lamar Jackson in the 23–26 overtime loss.
 In Week 8 against the Miami Dolphins, Hilton forced a fumble on running back Mark Walton which was recovered by teammate Steven Nelson in the 27–14 win.
 In Week 15 against the Buffalo Bills, Hilton recovered a fumble forced by teammate T. J. Watt on running back Devin Singletary during the 10–17 loss.